- Jack P. Blaney Award for Dialogue

 - International Relations

 - Urban Sustainability

 - Redefining Philanthropy

 - SFU COMMUNITY

 Robin is co-founder of the Mitigating Wildfire initiative, which aims to increase resilience against catastrophic wildfire in BC.
-He regularly oversees large-scale deliberative processes such as the Burnaby Citizens’ Assembly on Livable and Resilient Neighbourhoods and the Citizen Dialogues on Canada’s Energy Future, Robin oversaw and co-designed the first ever cross-Canada deliberative dialogue where randomly selected citizens made recommendations on federal energy policy.
-In 2019, he served as lead consultant for the City of Burnaby’s record-breaking Your Voice, Your Home public engagement process.
-In 2014, he served as the lead designer for Reconciling Injustices in a Pluralistic Canada, which brought together three levels of government, major institutions and six communities affected by historical and contemporary injustices to develop principles to support improved approaches towards reconciliation.
+He regularly oversees large-scale deliberative processes such as the Burnaby Citizens’ Assembly on Livable and Resilient Neighbourhoods and the Citizen Dialogues on Canada’s Energy Future, which was included as a case study in the OECD’s landmark 2020 report, Innovative Citizen Participation and New Democratic Institutions: Catching the Deliberative Wave.
+In 2014, he served as the staff lead for Reconciling Injustices in a Pluralistic Canada, which brought together three levels of government, major institutions and six communities affected by historical and contemporary injustices to develop principles to support improved approaches towards reconciliation.

 A member of Canada’s Multi-Stakeholder Forum on Open Government, Robin regularly supports elected officials and senior decision-makers to improve the clarity and impact of public engagement initiatives, and to embed engagement within organizational cultures.
-This work includes launching the International Climate Engagement Network to help national and sub-national governments accelerate climate action, advising Canada's Treasury Board Secretariat in the development of its 4th Open Government Plan and facilitating the Mayor’s Task Force on Public Engagement at the City of New Westminster.
+This work includes co-founding the International Climate Engagement Network to help national and sub-national governments accelerate climate action, advising Canada's Treasury Board Secretariat in the development of its 4th Open Government Plan and facilitating the Mayor’s Task Force on Public Engagement at the City of New Westminster.
 He is the lead author of the report, Can Public Participation Accelerate the Transition to Net-Zero? and co-authored Participatory Systems Change: A Primer and the Centre's Strategic Framework for Public Engagement.